The Short Story

 Often, it’s best to have different editors perform different kinds of editing.
-In my experience, most editors are not equally good at every type of task.
-In particular, editors vary widely in their grasp of the mechanical intricacies of writing, like grammar.
-Alas, many an editor advertises copyediting or proofreading services in good faith but relies on an intuitive or superficial understanding of mechanics that’s more limited than the editor realizes.
+During my decade-and-counting in the industry, I’ve discovered that most editors are not equally good at every type of task.
+For instance, we vary widely in our grasp of the mechanical intricacies of writing, like grammar.
+Alas, many an editor advertises copyediting or proofreading services—in good faith, mind you—but relies on an intuitive or superficial understanding of mechanics that’s more limited than the editor realizes.

 I find that many such folks are excellent developmental or substantive editors, and they’re sometimes adequate copyeditors.
-But proofreaders, while only human, require something very close to perfection to be good at their job (and worth the cost of their time).
+But proofreaders, though only human, require something relatively close to perfection to be exceptional at their job (and worth the cost of their time).
 If a proofreader averages more than one clear-cut error or inconsistency per five thousand words, I reckon I’d be better off self-proofreading.
-For someone else’s manuscript, I’d raise that bar to one oversight per ten thousand words.
+For someone else’s manuscript, I’d raise that bar to one oversight allowed per ten thousand words.
 The realistic standard depends on your time, budget, and skill, and on expectations for the piece of writing in question.

 Developmental editing focuses on big-picture aspects like content selection and structure, story elements, and general or pervasive aspects of phrasing and style.
 You may get a lot of comments as opposed to direct edits.
 In some cases, developmental editing may involve adding (“developing”) new content in some spots, though I would contend that crosses from editing into ghostwriting.
 Sometimes, structural editing is listed as a distinct type of editing.

 Substantive editing is similar to developmental editing.
 It may be more likely than developmental editing to go line by line (like line editing) and dip into copyediting territory.
-Goes beyond big picture to pervasive.
+At the very least, it goes beyond the big picture of story, content, and structure to look at general and pervasive issues with the writing style.

 Copyediting—I make it one word, but two isn’t wrong.
 This is fine-tuning at the sentence level, including phrasing as well as mechanics (grammar, punctuation, and style).
 Line editing is sometimes used to mean copyediting.